ChevyRay/grid/README.md

 Because the function is written generically, it can be called on any type of grid, with any sort of fill value.
 It could be numbers, chars, enums, structs, or anything.

+# Roadmap

+There are currently some missing features, traits that should be implemented, and probably a few bugs to sniff out.
+I don't have an exact roadmap yet, but for now I'll put a few notes here about what needs to be done.

+- [ ] The crate's approach to iterators needs to be evaluated, as I feel like some iterators can be improved, some better naming conventions can be used, and there are probably certain useful iterators that are straight up missing.
+- [ ] There are currently no tests, so one big task I need to do is write a full set of tests for all the constructors, methods, iterators, and trait implementations to make sure everything works correctly and to prevent future breaking changes.
+- [ ] In addition to tests, I would like to fill out the documentation more, with more explanations of methods, `# Example` sections to show how to use them (and act as doc tests), and more clear documentation of which functions can panic and under which circumstances.
+- [ ] Many essential std traits are likely not implemented yet that should be, and there are also probably traits that the library should be supplying that I have not discovered yet.
+- [ ] Maybe `GridBuf`'s backing store should maybe be driven by a custom trait, or wrapper type, to make it more flexible.
+Not sure yet.
+- [ ] I may want more grid implementations, such as a `HashMap`-backed grid, a sparse grid, or other useful features like that.
+- [ ] Serde support should probably be feature-gated.
+- [ ] I haven't written no-std stuff before, but I feel like a no-std version of this library could be possible, so I'd need to do some looking into that.